Math is Fun

 Subtract Either Way Around

-And it doesn't matter which way around you do a subtraction, the absolute value will always be the same:
+And it doesn't matter which way around we do a subtraction, the absolute value will always be the same: